AdilElFarissi/btcpay-crypto-vendor/BTCPay-Crypto-Vendor-Large/README.md

 ## About The Author:
 Adil El Farissi, known as Web Rain in SL and OSGrid, I am an eternal amateur in action, hobbyist programmer, virtual worlds builder and crypto enthusiast...
-Between my modest contributions to the OpenSim saga there is the LinkInventory functions allowing the linked prims contents manipulations (used in this Hyperfreebies Giver) and the some security functions like the AES encryptor/decryptor...
+Between my modest contributions to the OpenSim saga there is the LinkInventory functions allowing the linked prims contents manipulations and the some security functions like the AES encryptor/decryptor...
 Feel free to visit my Github for more open source stuff: https://github.com/AdilElFarissi